marlytatiana/marlytatiana.github.io/_posts/2024-08-09-readingeconometrics.md

 ---
 layout: post
-title: A Two-Year Journey in Econometric Reading and Discussion
+title: Three Insights from Our Econometrics Reading Group
 date: 2024-07-08 20:37
-description: A way to improve quality of the 20% we spend thinking about econometrics
+description: A Two-Year Journey in Econometric Reading and Discussion
 tags: reading
 categories: sample-posts
 featured: true
 ---

+*A Two-Year Journey in Econometric Reading and Discussion*

 According to the experts: “*applied researchers spend 20% of their time thinking about econometrics*” (Millimet, 2024)[^1] .
 To the right tail of this expected value are highly motivated staff in economics departments and econ graduate students.
 Individuals who keep up to date with the latest econometrics papers, working papers, blog posts, and substack posts.
 When you grab lunch frequently with econometric enthusiasts it’s just a matter of time before you end up organizing an econometrics reading group.
 It's been almost two years since at Utrecht University School of Economics, such a reading group emerged from a chat during lunch.
 It seems about time to share some thoughts and reflections on the main takeaways from this experience, and hand over the baton on to the new generation of enthusiasts.